1. Home

 Spain

-Most of Spain is visa-free at the moment.
+Most of Spain doesn't have a tourist tax at the moment.
 But, there's a few places you'll need to pay:

-• Balearic Islands: Usually €1-€4 per person, per night payable up to 8 days depending on accommodation and location.
+• Balearic Islands: This is usually €1-€4 per person, per night payable up to 8 days depending on accommodation, time of year and location.
 This includes Majorca, Menorca, Formentera and Ibiza.

 Greece